Silicone Detection on Tape Using XPS Analysis

 The XPS high energy resolution silicon 2p photoelectron peak for the surface of the adhesive

-Once again, the effort to find a truly silicon-free and silicone-free adhesive tape proved to be a non-trivial exercise.
-Such a tape has been found for use in our tape transfer silicone detection and measurement test kits, but we continue to search for alternatives.
+Finding a truly silicon-free and silicone-free adhesive tape proved to be a difficult task.
+Although we have identified a tape for use in our tape transfer silicone detection and measurement test kits, we continue to search for alternatives.